Just-Natsuki-Team/NatsukiModDev/README.md

 2. Extract/unzip DDLC.
 3. Download the JN mod files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the _Code_ tab and make sure the branch _master_ is selected.
 Click the green _Code_ button, and then select _download ZIP_.
 4. Extract/unzip the JN mod files.
-5. From the JN mod files, copy the `game` folder contents into the `game` folder of DDLC.
+5. From the JN mod files, copy the `game` folder contents (all of it) into the `game` folder of DDLC.
 If asked to replace files, select _Yes_.
-6. From the JN mod files, copy the `lib` folder contents into the `lib` folder of DDLC.
+6. From the JN mod files, copy the `lib` folder contents (all of it) into the `lib` folder of DDLC.
 If asked to replace files, select _Yes_.
 7. You may already have a persistent from the old version of JN - this must be deleted.
     1. For Windows, you can find it here: `%APPDATA%/Roaming/RenPy/JustNatsuki`
     2. For OSX, you can find it here: `~/Library/RenPy/JustNatsuki`